paxdevs/s920docs/README.md

   0x0030: Version: 1  File: ld-linux.so.3  Cnt: 1
   0x0040:   Name: GLIBC_2.4  Flags: none  Version: 2
 ```
 The additional GLIBC_2.34 probably causes it to not load.

-### Code crashes?
-It doesn't seem to like some syscalls, like `clock_gettime` or spawning threads
+The libc within the device is GLIBC_2.15, so any symbol with version newer than that is not allowed.